pedrokehl/caminho/README.md

 ```

 #### Basic Usage
-`from()` is the starting point of Caminho, which returns a `Caminho` instance based on the provided AsyncGenerator.
+`fromGenerator()` is the starting point of Caminho, which returns a `Caminho` instance based on the provided AsyncGenerator.

 *A Caminho instance contains the following methods to define the flow:*